qcif-training/StatisticalComparisonsUsingR/_episodes/03-Correlation.md

 A correlation measures the 'degree of association' between two continuous variables.
 Associations can be:
-* *positive* (an increase in one variable is associated with an increase in the other)
+* *positive*: an increase in one variable is associated with an increase in the other
-* *negative* (an increase in one variable is associated with a decrease in the other)
+* *negative*: an increase in one variable is associated with a decrease in the other
-* *non-linear* (as one variable increases, the other changes but not in a consistant way)
+* *non-linear*: as one variable increases, the other changes but not in a consistant way

 ![RStudio layout](../fig/03-correlationexamples.png)